mikescott/emissary/README.md

-# emissary
+# Emissary
-Provides a compatibility layer between Laravel Service Providers and Slim 3's DI container
+Allows you to easily use Laravel Service Providers with Slim 3's DI container